gruntjs/grunt-contrib-jasmine/docs/jasmine-options.md

   * `full` displays the full specs tree
   * `short` only displays a success or failure character for each test (useful with large suites)

+## options.summary
+Type: `Boolean`
+Default: `false`

+Display a list of all failed tests and their failure messages

 # Flags

 Name: `build`